-This Cedar Planked salmon is made with a simple marinade and cooking technique that imparts a complex, irresistible flavor.
+This Cedar Plank Salmon is made with a simple marinade and cooking technique that imparts a complex, irresistible flavor.

-- Place the salmon on the plank, shut the top of the grill and cook for about 10 minutes or until salmon is cooked to your desired doneness.
+- Place the salmon on the plank, skin side down, shut the top of the grill, and cook for about 10 minutes or until salmon is cooked to your desired doneness.

 - Reduce the leftover marinade by half while salmon is cooking.
 Pour reduced sauce over the salmon before serving.